T0nyX1ang/littlefish/README.md

 Happy fishing ^\_^

 **Important Notices: littlefish is being refactored, some of the codes may change very fast.
-Please wait for the next beta version 0.10.0 to come up. ^_^**
+Please wait for the next alpha version 1.0.0 to come up. ^_^**